KnotATypo/Job-Search/README.md

 - `transformers` and `accelerate`: Machine learning for text processing
 - `fabric`: Remote execution and deployment
 - `pymysql`: MySQL database connector
+- `flask`: Web framework for the alternative UI

 ## License